sotul04/Tubes1_suta_loves_emyu/README.md

 -   If you run multiple bots, make sure each emails and names are unique
 -   The email could be anything as long as it follows a correct email syntax
 -   The name, and password could be anything without any space

-## Credits 🪙

-This repository is adapted from https://github.com/Etimo/diamonds2

-Some code in this repository is adjusted to fix some issues in the original repository and to adapt to the requirements of Algorithm Strategies course (IF2211), Informatics Undergraduate Program, ITB.

-©️ All rights and credits reserved to [Etimo](https://github.com/Etimo)